higg/profh/README.md

 # profh
 (under construction) //!

-Helper tools for Dyalog APL's profiling capabilities (i.e. `⎕PROFILE` and `]PROFILE`).
+Helper tools for enriching Dyalog APL's profiling capabilities (i.e. `⎕PROFILE` and `]PROFILE`).

 ## Features
-- Flame/Icicle visual support through integration with speedscope //!
+- "Single touch" flame/icicle graph visualization via [speedscope](https://github.com/jlfwong/speedscope)--a third-party, browser-based, interactive tool implemented locally (no network access required).
+Invoked via a `]speedscope` user command.
-- Line level accounting //!
+- Line-level reporting.
+While flame graphs typically roll-up to the function level, APL's conciseness and expressiveness typically means relatively more is happening in a single line of code, and it is therefore advantageous to have a finer-grained view of the profile.

 ---